 The Stress of Bullying in the Workplace

-Workplace bullying, whether real or perceived, is always a stressful experience.
-It’s a topic that frequently comes up in discussions about workplace dynamics.
-A recent study by Fox and Partners showed that the number of UK Employment Tribunal claims containing allegations of bullying had increased 44% from 581 to a record high of 835 in the 12 months that ended 2022.
+Workplace bullying, whether real or perceived, is always stressful.
+It frequently comes up in discussions about workplace dynamics.
+A recent study by Fox and Partners showed that the number of UK Employment Tribunal claims containing allegations of bullying increased 44%, from 581 to a record high of 835 in the 12 months ending 2022.

 Understanding Workplace Bullying

 Throughout my extensive career, I’ve encountered bullying from line managers, colleagues, and even customers.
-I’ve seen allegations of bullying, some justified and others not.
+I’ve seen allegations of bullying; some are justified, and others are not.
 It’s important to note that assertive behaviour can sometimes be misconstrued as bullying.
-When an assertive manager takes over a team, they must be mindful of their impact.
+When assertive managers take over a team, they must be mindful of their impact.
 Bullying has a unique dynamic, and it’s not always easy to distinguish it from other behaviours.
-This ambiguity often leads to inadequate responses to bullying in the workplace.
+This ambiguity often leads to inadequate workplace responses to bullying.

 Power Dynamics in Bullying

 Bullying behaviour is essentially an assertion of power over someone else.
-It’s a way of saying, “I am more important than you, and I know better.”
+It’s saying, “I am more important than you, and I know better.”
 This superiority trap stems from a fear of inner powerlessness.
 On the other hand, being bullied involves surrendering one’s power.
 No one can bully you without your consent, even though it doesn’t feel like that when it’s happening.
-Often if you have self-belief and understand your worth, no one can shake your foundation.
+Often, no one can shake your foundation if you have self-belief and understand your worth.
 Bullying behaviour can affect and intimidate the most resilient of people.
-Subconsciously when that happens you are giving up your power.
+Subconsciously, when that happens, you are giving up your power.
 This is often why bullying can feel like such a devastating experience.

 Bullying: Often Unintentional and Surprising

 People who engage in bullying behaviour can be genuinely upset and shocked when they realise the impact of their actions.
-When you see such a reaction, you can be confident that the behaviour will cease.
+You can be confident that the behaviour will cease when you see such a reaction.
 Denial and astonishment that their actions could be perceived as bullying are common.
 These individuals need to work on their self-awareness and understand the effects of their behaviour on others.

-On the other hand, those on the receiving end of bullying behaviour often find themselves surprised at their vulnerability.
+On the other hand, those who are bullied often find themselves surprised at their vulnerability.
 The behaviour can be deeply upsetting, leading to strong condemnation of the bully.
-It’s understandable that they would be horrified at the thought of one human being treating another so poorly.
+Understandably, they would be horrified at the thought of one human being treating another so poorly.

 Fear of Inadequacy: A Common Factor in Bullying